esfand/printit/Monad.md

 ## Introducing Monads##

 Monads come from category theory.
 Moggi introduced them to computer scientists to aid in the analysis of the semantics of computations.

-In an excellent paper, The Essence of Functional Programming, Wadler showed that monads are generally useful in computer programs to compose together functions which operate on **amplified values** rather than **values**.
+In an excellent paper, *The Essence of Functional Programming*, Wadler showed that monads are generally useful in computer programs to compose together functions which operate on **amplified values** rather than **values**.

 Monads became an important part of the programming language Haskell where they tackle the awkward squad: IO, concurrency, exceptions, and foreign-function calls.